Clever-ISA/Clever-ISA/specs/Main.md

 - A CPU that is disabled is also inactive, and all other bits (other than machine specific bits) are unused, including reserved bits.
 Thus, a disabled CPU can have it's CPU Enable Control Word used for Supervisor-specific purposes.
 - An inactive, but enabled, CPU can still service interrupts (and will become active when doing so), but will not service exceptions written into the Exception field until reactivated.
 - Wehther or not the status of an active CPU is updated is not specified.
+- Causing any register to be initialized with an invalid value (`ip` not aligned to `0`, invalid `flags`, `cr`, or `mscr` bits set) causes undefined behaviour when the CPU is enabled.
+- Storing an out-of-range physical address to the Register Load Pointer for any CPU causes undefined behaviour.

+The extensions (cpuex2-6 and mscpuex) supported by each CPU need not be the same.
+A processor can, at any time, query an inactive CPU's (ID<128) CPUInfo by writing an 8-byte physical address to the I/O Device Address `0x7f00+n`.
+The value of each cpuinfo register (registers 40-47) that would be reported by that CPU will be stored consecutively to the indicated address.
+If any operation would exceeds the physical address space bounds, `PF` is raised.

 ## Interrupts